fabcoins-dot-info/fabcoins.info/_alerts/2015-07-04-spv-mining.md

 ## Invalid Blocks

-Please see the list of [invalid block hashes][] on the Bitcoin Wiki.
+Please see the list of [invalid block hashes][] on the Fabcoin Wiki.

 <!--
 <div style="text-align:right">